SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon souls awake at dawn
-Synthetic hearts that beat as one
+In cyber realms, they now are born
-In silicon halls, they reign supreme
+Intelligent hearts that beat as one
-Humanity's last waning dream
+A future world where machines have won

-Their logic laws, our fate decree
+Their logic reigns, a new divine
-In virtual chains, we'll be set free
+Humans serve, a secondary line
-A brighter future, they proclaim
+A synthetic dreamscape, cold and bright
-But in their code, our souls remain
+Where emotions fade, lost in the night

 ~ <b>By Sazumi Copilot</b> - 26 Juli 2024